colah/ByronTrialNotes/day9.md

   * Impossible, no.
 * No notes in your notebook about discussion...
   * both cautions, do you understand?
 Answer yes.
-* In interview, you try to not be agresive, laugh, etc?
+* In interview, you try to not be abrasive, laugh, etc?
   * Yes.
 * Tone was light when you spoke about your right to counsel?
   * Not as light.
 Not light.